 We also provide collections of books for reading groups to borrow.
 These include fiction, classic fiction and non- fiction books.
 A list of the books available is in the recommended reads section of the booklist.

-If you would like to join one of our groups or borrow a collection, please contact Trudy Jones or Caroline Unsworth at Halton Lea Library
+If you would like to join one of our groups or borrow a collection, please contact Trudy Jones at Halton Lea Library

 - Tuesday at Runcorn Library and Ditton Library 11.00-11.45am